PSGCNet: A Pyramidal Scale and Global Context Guided Network for Dense Object Counting in Remote Sensing Images: Experimental results

 \subsection{Ablation studies}

-To validate the effectiveness of different setting of our proposed approach, we make some ablation studies on the challenging dataset, UCF\_QNRF.
-The baseline method we adopt in this paper is BL-based model~\cite{ma2019bayesian}, which is trained with the pretrained models provided by the authors at \url{https://github.com/ZhihengCV/Bayesian-Crowd-Counting}.
-The results are somewhat different from, slightly worse than the results reported in~\cite{ma2019bayesian}.
-The specific setting are shown in Table~\ref{tab:ablation}.
+To validate the effectiveness of each module of our approach, we conduct ablation studies on RSOC\_building dataset.
+The baseline method is BL~\cite{ma2019bayesian}.
+The specific settings are shown in Table~\ref{tab:ablation}.

-$\bullet$ \textbf{Effectiveness of PSM.} We demonstrate the effectiveness of the pyramidal scale module in this subsection.
-From Table~\ref{tab:ablation} we can observe that when PSM is introduced, the performance can achieve significant improvement.
-Specifically, there are relative improvements of 9.69\% and 8.53\% w.r.t MAE and RMSE, which means the robustness of the proposed PSM to the problem of large scale variation.

-$\bullet$ \textbf{Effectiveness of GCM.} In order to validate the robustness of the model to the complex background interference, we adopt a global context module.
+$\bullet$ \textbf{Effect of PSM and GCM.} From Table~\ref{tab:ablation} we can observe that when PSM is introduced, the performance can achieve a significant improvement.
+Specifically, there are relative improvements of 21.28\% and 17.04\% w.r.t MAE and RMSE, demonstrating the robustness of the proposed PSM to the problem of large scale variation.
+To validate the robustness of the model to the complex background interference, we adopt a global context module.
 From Table~\ref{tab:ablation} we can find that the GCM can boost the baseline method with a considerable elevation.
-In particular, the performance will gain by 7.38\% and 6.43\% w.r.t.
-MAE and RMSE, which clearly proves that it has made a significant impact on highlighting objects regions while diminishing background noise.
+In particular, the performance will gain by 24.93\% and 24.31\% w.r.t.
+MAE and RMSE, which proves that it has made a significant impact on highlighting objects parts while diminishing background noise.

-$\bullet$ \textbf{Different backbones.} Since VGG16 has been demonstrated the best backbone for crowd counting~\cite{valloli2019w}, thus we consider to compare VGG16 backbone with our adopted VGG19.
-From Table~\ref{tab:backbone} we can observe that with the VGG16 backbone, our proposed model can still achieve relatively comparable results with the baseline method, which demonstrate strong adaptation ability.
-By the way, this comparison result also shows that the importance of pre-trained model selection.

-$\bullet$ \textbf{The selection of hyper parameter $\lambda$.} To verify the influence of trade-off parameter, we set a series of different $\lambda$.
-As can be observed from Table~\ref{tab:lambda}, when $\lambda=0.1$ we can obtain the best performance.
+$\bullet$ \textbf{Effect of the hyperparameter $\lambda$.} To verify the effectiveness of the proposed BCL loss function, we conduct experiments under the condition of different $\lambda$.
+As can be observed from Table~\ref{tab:lambda}, when $\lambda=0.1$, we can obtain the best performance.

+$\bullet$ \textbf{Different backbones.} Our proposed modules and loss function can be readily applied to any network structures to improve the performance.
+Here we apply them to VGG-19 and VGG-16 backbones and perform comparisons with the L2 loss-based models.
+The quantitative results from Table~\ref{table:backbone} show that our method achieves better performance compared with the naive L2-based modes by a considerable margin.